aniketmmaind/loader_button/README.md

   Combine icon and text — position icon before, after, above or below the text!

 - **Shimmer effect**
-  Add a shimmer animation to indicate loading or placeholders — supports gradient too!
+  Add a shimmer animation to indicate loading widget — supports gradient too!

 - **Animated outline**
   Give your button an attractive animated border.